 Digital year indication

-In case that the digital battery indicator is active (advanced preferences), this indicator will show the year of the calendar digitally when the calendar submode is active.
+In case that the digital battery indicator is active (under preferences), this indicator will show the year of the calendar digitally when the calendar submode is active.

 Both full moon and new moon days are indicated on the date ring.
 A filled circle and an outlined circle will be shown respectively.
 The date at which each event occurs depends on the current time zone of the device.
 Therefore, changing the timezone can sometimes lead to a change of a given moon event by up to two days.